acgetchell/mundus-atrox/src/journals/twentieth.md

 >
 > "Do you know where we are?”
 >
-> "In Dark Lake, eastern shore, probably near **Sloobludop**, though the currents make it hard to tell”.
+> "In Darklake, eastern shore, probably near **Sloobludop**, though the currents make it hard to tell”.
 >
-> "What is all that rustling?"
+> "Do you hear that rustling?"
 >
-> "Could be bats, Stirges, hopefully not Ixitxachitl."
+> "Could be bats, Stirges -- hopefully not Ixitxachitl."
 >
+> "What are -- what you just said?"
+>
+> "Fiendish little bloodsuckers, look like small manta rays with fangs and poison-barbed tails." *Avren* shudders.

+*Calmul* looks around wildly for something to hide under.
+Seeing nothing of use, a cloud of his clockwork machines begin constructing a tent.

 > "Can you guide us out of here?"
 >
 > "Sure."
 >
 > "I am *Geral* and this is *Orky*."
 >
-> "I am *Avren*, a Bard by avocation.
-I collect lore and knowledge from the Underdark.
+> "Pleased to make your acquaintance!
+I am *Avren*, a Bard by avocation."
+She makes an elaborate, graceful bow without falling out of her craft.
+"I collect lore and knowledge from the Underdark.
 You look lost."
 >
 > "We are indeed, and seeking a way out of here.
 How did you get here?"
 >